voodoo12345/beam-docs/source/rtd_pages/Owallet_desktop_wallet_guide.rst

 .. note:: As the wallet will be continuously updated, the actual version numbers and SHA values might be different from the screenshot at the moment of reading.

-Installing the Owallet client
+Installing the Owallet client on Windows
 --------------------------

 Once the application image is downloaded, double-click the icon to start the installation.

-Windows
----

 When you click on the .exe file you will see a screen with Windows Installer .
 Please click 'Install'.